bagusmur1997/Self-Service-Cashier/README.md

 # Supermarket Self-Service Cashier
-This is a Python program for a supermarket self-service cashier for supermarket/mini-market that allows customers to add items to their cart, view the cart, update items, and remove items and other feature.
+This is a Python program made for a supermarket self-service cashier that allows customers to add items to their cart, view the cart, update items, and remove items and other feature.
 The program also has a checkout function that generates a transaction record in an Excel file.

 <img src="/img/Main Menu.png"/>